garrettmflynn/webnwb/README.md

 # jsnwb
-A JavaScript API for working with Neurodata stored in the NWB Format
+Work with neurodata directly on the browser

 > Note: I was unable to bundle [h5wasm](https://github.com/usnistgov/h5wasm) with Rollup, so it is required as an argument to the `jsnwb.NWBHDF5IO` class.